 |Number of inquiries handled per year (all contact even if not resulting in a formal complaint)||279||278||231||151||139||135||200|

 |Number of cases handled per year (case files opened and processed according to your procedures)||252||255||257||193||161||174||210|

-The Ombudsman heads and has, therefore, the final word for all works of the Office of the Commissioner for Administration and Human Rights as well as the Independent Authorities mentioned above (par.2 – Brief History).
+The Ombudsman heads and has, therefore, the final word for all works of the Office of the Commissioner for Administration and the Protection of Human Rights (as mentioned above at the par.2 – Brief History).

 Please see ’Brief History’ above.

 The Ombudsman is appointed by the President of the Republic, following a recommendation of the Council of Ministers and a majority decision of the House of Parliament.
 The Ombudsman must be a citizen of the Republic, over 35 years old, with a high level of education, experience and integrity.
 The Ombudsman’s term of Office is 6 years and may be renewed.
 The institution’s personnel is appointed in accordance with the Public Service Laws.